tododge/BIOS424/lab_two/README.md

 ## Scaffolding contigs with RagTag

 We now have a number of contigs.
 If our data had been high-enough quality, we could have potentially already assembled the full 2R chromosome.
-However, we can see that our largest contig is still only XXMb, which is well short of the known chromosome length.
+However, we can see that our largest contig is still only 21Mb, which is  short of the known chromosome length.
 Now we will assembly our chromosomes into scaffolds.
 We don't have any more data to use (like Hi-C), so we have to scaffold against the reference D.melanogaster genome.
 Unfortunately, this means that our assembly will no longer be truly "de novo", but we were able to assemble large chunks of the chromosome de novo.
 To scaffold, we will use the program RagTag.

 First we have to download the reference D.melanogaster assembly.
 (You can check its stats the same way we've checked our fasta files.
 Notice that there are a huge number of contigs.
 These are all small fragments that are part of the genome, but its unclear where they should be assembled.)
 ```